 Trick Eye Museum is on the 3rd level of The Peak Galleria which is just outside The Peak Tower.

-We were guests of Trick Eye Museum Hong Kong and were given free admission.
-All the photos, words, and opinions on this post are mine and mine alone.
+We were guests of Trick Eye Museum Hong Kong and given free admission.
+As always, all the photos, words, and opinions on this post are mine and mine alone.
 Some of the links in this post are affiliate links, meaning we’ll get a small commission if you make a purchase at NO extra cost to you.
 We really appreciate your support as this helps us keep this website going.
 Thank you!